Learn Spanish faster.

 Click on the button below to download the list.
 To get it for free, just type "0" in the price field.
 The download link will be emailed to you.

-Aren't you tired of Spanish courses including uncommon, irrelevant words like "the archeologist checked the coordinates of the Olmec ruins in Guanajuato"?
-The time you waste learning rare words could be better used learning more common and actually useful words, like hotel, airport, water, sugar and so on.
+Aren't you tired of Spanish courses including uncommon, irrelevant words such as "the archeologist checked the coordinates of the Olmec ruins in Guanajuato"?
+The time you waste learning rare words could be better used learning more common and actually useful words, such as he, she, have, time, airplane, airport, water, and so on.
 If you focus on common words, you can make faster progress in Spanish.
 Spoken Spanish has more than a hundred thousand words, but with just the 1,000 most common words, you can cover 79% of spoken Spanish, and with just the 5,000 most common words, you can cover almost 90% of spoken Spanish.
-The problem is, until now there hasn't been a list of common words that represented spoken Spanish.
-So I decided to create one.
+Until now there hasn't been a list of common words that represented spoken Spanish.
+So I created one.

 |

 To create this word list, I downloaded thousands of subtitles of movies and TV shows from from Spain, Mexico, Argentina, Colombia, Chile and more.
-This corpus, or database, is a good reflection of how Spanish is actually spoken across the Spanish-speaking world.
+This corpus is a good reflection of how Spanish is actually spoken across the Spanish-speaking world.
 I then used a corpus analysis software to find the words with the highest contextual diversity, that is, the words that appear in the largest number of different movies and TV shows.
-Research has shown time and again that the most common words in movies and TV shows are the words most familiar to native speakers of a language.
-Say what you want about Spanish language TV and movies.
-Love them or hate them, the truth is that they're a better reflection of real life speech than newspapers and books.
-And when I say the most common words, I mean the words with the highest contextual diversity, that is, the words that appear in the biggest number of different contexts.
+Research has shown time and again that the words most common in movies and TV shows are the words most familiar to native speakers of a language.

 |